k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/docs/PORTING_NOTES.md

 4. `viz/potential_well.py`'s TODO: check whether the installed QArray version exposes a real potential-query API to replace the Gaussian-well interpolation.
-5. Reproducibility: this repo is run from Colab notebooks, not local pip installs (confirmed with the author) -- update README.md's install/run instructions to match that actual workflow rather than a generic `pip install -e .` + local `streamlit run`.
-6. Untested end to end: none of this code has actually been executed (only statically reviewed) -- QArray's exact `do2d_open`/`DotArray` API shape, and whether un-swept gates default to 0V during `do2d_open` (see `model_params.py`'s verification caveat), are unverified against a real installed QArray version.
+5. Untested end to end beyond install: a first real Colab run (via `notebooks/00_launch_app.ipynb`) got as far as Step 1 (install) before hitting the numpy/scipy bug now logged in "Resolved" below -- QArray's exact `do2d_open`/`DotArray` API shape, and whether un-swept gates default to 0V during `do2d_open` (see `model_params.py`'s verification caveat), are STILL unverified; the import layer never got far enough to reach that code.
+Re-run after the install fix to actually test it.

 ## Resolved
 - ~~De-duplicate capacitance matrices~~ -- done. `model_params.py` is now